-- 1. as a general principle, all matters relating to child protection are confidential and should only be shared on a 'need-to-know' basis. - 2. the Head teacher or designated safeguarding lead will disclose any child protection related information about a child to other members of staff on a need to know basis only. - 3. all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 4. all staff must be aware that they cannot promise a child to keep secrets if doing so might compromise the child's safety or wellbeing. - 5. the intention to refer a child to Children's Social Care will be shared with parents/carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+- As a general principle, all matters relating to child protection are confidential and should only be shared on a 'need-to-know' basis. - 2.
+The Headteacher or Designated Safeguarding Lead will disclose any child protection related information about a child to other members of staff on a need to know basis only, where the receiving member of staff can play an active role in safeguarding that child. - 3.
+All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children.

+- 4. All staff must be aware that they cannot promise a child to keep secrets if doing so might compromise the child's safety or wellbeing. - 5.
+The intention to refer a child to Children's Social Care will be shared with parents/carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
 If in doubt, advice should be sought from the MASH.